tmachtelinckx/marcos_sequences/README.md

 ## Overview

-This repository contains **production-ready pulse sequences** for low-field MRI experiments, built to work with the [MaRCoS](https://github.com/marcos-mri/marcos_client) (Magnetic Resonance Control System) framework.
+This repository contains **pulse sequences** for low-field MRI experiments, built to work with the [MaRCoS](https://github.com/marcos-mri/marcos_client) (Magnetic Resonance Control System) framework.
 These sequences have been developed from first principles and tested on real hardware.

 **Key Features:**
 - ✅ **Spin Echo with comprehensive frequency sweep** (ENBW-aware, thermal predictions)